solid/process/code-of-conduct.md

 standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any sort of public interaction within then community.

 ## Attribution
 Large portions of the text for this policy: [Positive Work Environment at W3C: Code of Ethics and ProfessionalConduct](https://www.w3.org/Consortium/cepc/) are taken from the following resources: